Sustainable Transition (MSc)

 The admission requirements shall apply subject to the consent of the Justus Liebig University Senate

-Applicants must hold a Bachelor's degree with at least 180 ECTS-points and the grade good or very good in one of the following scientific fields:
+Applicants must hold a Bachelor's degree with at least 180 ECTS-points and the grade good or very good (Minimum Grade of 2.6 German grading system) in one of the following scientific fields:

 - Natural or environmental sciences